| Included in: Core & Growth |

 Activating Auto-Sorting

-By default, RetentionX does not automatically sort your collections.
-Auto-sorting remains off for all collections until you activate it.
-Once the learning phase ends, you will receive an email notification informing you that your collections are ready for auto-sorting.
+By default, auto-sorting is disabled for all collections.
+Once initial data has been tracked, you'll receive an email notification informing you that your collections are ready for auto-sorting.

 Once auto-sorting is activated, RetentionX pushes the updated product positions to Shopify.
 If multiple products have the same assigned position (e.g. due to custom sorting rules), Shopify will randomly arrange them.

 Auto-sorting updates occur daily.
-However, if needed, you can manually trigger an immediate sync.
+However, if needed, you can manually trigger an immediate re-sync.
 This action applies the latest sorting updates to all collections where auto-sorting is enabled.

 The collection detail pages provide transparency by displaying product positions and recent movements: